 Click to View More Movie Pictures My favorite movie was Junior Bonner, which starred Steve McQueen, the hottest male movie star.
 Playing his leading lady in the movie was exciting, and an unforgettable experience was working with the film's director, bad-boy Sam Peckinpah.
 I met Steve during the casting for the movie.
 I was not Sam's first choice but did win the part of "Charmagne" through good fortune.
 The actress chosen for the part had to decline after an illness, and Steve fought for me to win that part.
 We were having an affair documented in my book The King, McQueen and the Love Machine, co-written with author Marshall Terrill, well known for his celebrity biographies.
 The rest of that saga is history, documented in my book and a first-of-its-kind audiobook.
 Both are featured and available on Amazon.com.
 It was during this time that my boyfriend Jim Aubrey introduced me to Elvis Presley as MGM Studios was producing a feature film about him, the seminal documentary Elvis, That's the Way it Is.
 This was a monumental time in my development as a human being, knowing very little about sophistication and being exposed to life beyond the velvet rope.
 I was, however, a quick study.
-I learned fast that it was either keep up or get left behind… As glamorous as this time was in my life with dating three famous exciting men, it was not the most exciting time for me – those years came later when I was married to Peter Schmidt and living in London, NYC and South Hampton, New York… but that again, is another story.
+I learned fast that it was either keep up or get left behind… As glamorous as this time was in my life with dating three famous exciting men, it was not the most exciting time for me – those years came later when I was married to Joe Lewis, and Peter Schmidt but that, is another story.

 I've modeled around the world; appeared on many magazine covers, starred in major movies and on TV, and appeared in two celebrity Playboy issues.
 After 17 years as Assistant Photo Editor, I loved being a part of Playboy Enterprises Inc.